 Deep down, Kandy knew the sensation of losing the grip on her emotions wasn’t because Miguel was taking control away from her.
 Instead it was because she was letting go of the reins deliberately.
 That, more than anything, was probably the most unnerving part of this.
 All the distance, physical and emotional, she forced in between herself and others did not exist between her and Miguel.
 Her comment earlier about not having the ability to engage a clutch to disengage the drive of her feelings was right on the money.
 Despite initially making her uncomfortable, his ability to see right through her bullshit and keep her from running and hiding, brought her an odd form of relief after a time.
 On top of all that, he was still here despite whatever she shared.

 A minute ticked by before feeling her sigh and kiss up under his jaw.
 “You got the Mercedes at twenty.”

 “How long did it take you to get to that?”

 “The accident was on my seventeenth birthday.
 So almost three years.
 I started sellin’ my scripts on the side and stashin’ the money.
 Program got me into the food service industry, took fights on the side, ones I knew I could handle once I was on my feet.
 Two and three jobs.
 Whatever it took that wouldn’t put me in the dirt or cuffs.”
 As she was starting to feel better, her hold on him loosened and he let her ease back against the desk to look up at him.
 “Last day of middle school for Irma, loaded up the Benz, picked her up, and we were out.
 That was like a year and a half later.”

 “Five years for you to get outta there.”

 He smirked and then nodded, “You’re right.
 I don’t always think about it like that.
 All the way back to the start.
-But yea, gonna be six in June.”
+Made that decision almost eight years ago.”